ytakefuji/faceext/README.md

 opencv library for superimposing faces and monotonous backgrounds (black, white, or gray).

+faceext has been downloaded by 1763 users worldwide.

 OBS studio can play a virtual camera so that the crafted image of extracted face with superimposed monotonous background can be fed to remote meeting applications.
 Remote meeting applicaions including Zoom, WebEx, and Google meet